NBKRedSpy/TranspileUtilities/README.md

 # Description
-A Harmony transpiler helper class that can take a local variable load or store operation and return the complement.
+A Harmony transpiler helper class that can take a local variable load or store operation and create the complement.

 Useful when different versions of the target code may change operations.
 For example, stloc_3 to stloc_s.